Grisshink/scrap/README.md

 cd scrap
 ```

-#### Windows build
+#### Windows

-NOTE: This guide will assume that you have [MSYS2](https://www.msys2.org/) installed and running on your system.
+*NOTE: This guide will assume that you have MSYS2 installed and running on your system.
+See https://www.msys2.org/ for details on installation.*

-After that, run the following commands:
+After installation, run the following commands:

 ```bash
 make -B TARGET=WINDOWS
 ./scrap.exe
 ```

-NOTE: When running `make clean` MSYS2 will occasionally drop you into command prompt.
+*NOTE: When running `make clean` MSYS2 will occasionally drop you into command prompt.
-To fix this, just type `exit` in the cmd and the cleanup process will proceed
+To fix this, just type `exit` in the cmd and the cleanup process will proceed*

-#### Linux build
+#### Linux

 To build and run Scrap on linux you need to install `gcc` (10+) and `make`.
-After install, just run following commands:
+After installation, run the following commands:

 ```bash
 make -j$(nproc)
 ./scrap
 ```

-#### FreeBSD build
+#### FreeBSD

 To build and run Scrap on FreeBSD you need to install `gcc` (10+) and `gmake`.
-After install, just run following commands:
+After installation, run the following commands:

 ```bash
 gmake MAKE=gmake -j$(nproc)
 ./scrap
 ```

-#### NixOS build
+#### NixOS

-To build and run Scrap on NixOS, just run the following commands:
+To build and run Scrap on NixOS, run the following commands:

 ```bash
 nix-shell